Too much time, and don’t know what to do? Or maybe the better question is: too little time, and trying to figure out how to give life meaning?

 You can’t know India without knowing Hinduism.
 The Hindu belief is a colorful, complex, deep and multi-layered reflection on life and how it should be lived.
 It’s the oldest religion in the world.
 Sure, understanding Hinduism might be too broad a subject for a week, but do your best: read about their gods (especially the blue-skinned Krishna who teased priests and got himself into trouble as a youth), visit Hindu temples, and spend time with a Hindu priest.

 There’s so much more to learn.
 There always is.
 A week is never enough.
-What about the freedom-fighter Mohammad Gandhi?
+What about the freedom-fighter Mahatma Gandhi?
 What about Bollywood and her romantic movies?
 How about a look into the sari and other fashions?
 What of the bold, thickly colorful artwork that draws us all to her shores?
 The music, the festivals?
 And her people?
 Oh, the list goes on!
 Before your seven days are up, don’t forget to memorize a quotation in Hindi, find an Indian pen pal, learn about the lovely roles of henna, plan a vacation (even if you’ll never go), and learn how to draw Ganesha.

 Make sure to record everything you find (words, online images, photos, poetry…keep a running journal).